This will show you how I solo roleplay (or SoloRPG) my D&D campaign.

 For example, the main adventuring party was exploring the Deep tunnels under a city-state called Myrbridge, and while they were trying to track down an evil NPC party (made up mainly of Dark Elves), the priest – Tenaziir – discovered a plot to poison the city’s water supplies by a bunch of zealot orc clerics who worshipped the god of disease.

-While he was researching more about this plot, he was set upon by a group of human thugs.
+Back topside in the city, while he was researching more about this plot, Tenaziir was set upon by a group of human thugs (which was a randomly rolled city encounter).

 These thugs turned out to be in league with the orcs, and suddenly Tenaziir realised this wasn’t just the mad machinations of random orcs, but a larger threat to the city from within!